chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_reference/README.md

     sencha app refresh [options] [metadata-file] \
                                  [base-path]

-## sencha app resolve

-Generate a list of dependencies in the exact loading order for the current application.

-NOTE: the resolved paths are relative to the current application's HTML file.

-### Options
-  * `--output-file`, `-o` - The file path to write the results to in JSON format.
-  * `--uri`, `-u` - The URI to the application\'s HTML document

-### Syntax

-    sencha app resolve [options] uri \
-                                 output-file

 ## sencha app upgrade

 This command upgrades the current application (based on current directory) to a